 *there will be a $7 bucket charge for specific flower orders

 *To see a list of what will likely be blooming at the time of your event check out our Flowers We Grow page and put the month of your event in the search bar.
-We do not guarantee specific flowers until you place your order 2 weeks before your event.
+We do not guarantee specific flowers until you place your order one week before your event.

 Is Designing your own wedding flowers a good fit for you?

 Do you have several people in your wedding party that love flowers and that you can trust to spend at least 6-8 hours 1-2 days before the ceremony to pick up, arrange, pack, transport, set up the flowers?

 Do you have a workspace that is cool and can get messy with all kinds of flower and greenery debris, then clean easily?
 Does it have a sink with clean running water so that you can thoroughly wash all containers, tools, and hands?

 Are you flexible about the outcome of the floral design and not overly attatched to a certain highly stylized look?

 Do you want to buy or gather up all of the necessary tools, containers, vases, and materials?

 Do you have someone that will help clean up and take away all flower and decor after the wedding is done if this is required by your venue?